-- · Act in accordance with the company's constitution, and - Only exercise powers for the purposes for which they are conferred.
+- Act in accordance with the company's constitution, and - Only exercise powers for the purposes for which they are conferred.

 In order to meet its responsibilities, the Board has delegated the day-to-day running of the firm to the CEO.
 The CEO has, in turn, delegated certain responsibilities to senior management within the organisation.
-The segregation of duties allocated from the CEO to senior management role holders is documented and recorded in accordance with the provisions of the Senior Managers and Certification Regime ("SM&CR"), this includes inter alia (i) DCME's Responsibilities Map, (ii) Statements of Responsibilities, (iii) reasonable steps documents, and (iv) delegation letters.
+The segregation of duties allocated from the CEO to senior management role holders is documented and recorded in accordance with the provisions of the Senior Managers and Certification Regime ("SM&CR"), this includes inter alia (i) DCME's Responsibilities Map, (ii) Statements of Responsibilities, (iii) Senior Management Function ("SMF") reasonable steps documents, and (iv) delegation letters.

-The CEO has established the ExCo of which its main objective is to 'assist the CEO in the performance of their duties within the bounds of their authority, particularly in relation to the strategy of the firm'.
+The CEO has established the ExCo, with a primary objective to 'assist the CEO in the performance of their duties within the bounds of their authority, particularly in relation to the strategy of the firm'.